Close-up of banded and spiral fold rollers used in paper folding machines

 Basics on Stahl* Fold Rollers & Gripping

-In the world of folding, positive, consistent grip is everything.
+In the world of folding, a positive, consistent grip is everything.
 Without it, productivity drops and waste gets expensive.
 Here’s a quick guide to common gripping patterns so you can match performance and wear to your work.

 Common Stahl* roller patterns

-The steel land is narrower than the soft PU bands, so bands slightly overlap the sheet path for increased grip— great on slippery stocks.
+• Super-grip with soft polyurethane (PU)- The steel land is narrower than the soft PU bands, so bands slightly overlap the sheet path for increased grip— great on slippery stocks.
 Because the compound is soft (sponge-like), improper roller settings will accelerate wear.

 Super-grip with urethane